Erudika/erudika.github.io/source/_posts/Building-the-stack-from-scratch-with-Angular-2.md

 Let's create an app for storing recipes - a recipe manager.
 Our goal will be to build just the basic CRUD functionality, without adding extra features like authentication and login pages.
-By default the backend is secured and only signed requests are allowed, but for the purpose of this tutorial we're going to add a new permmission to allow all requests to just one specific resource - `/v1/recipes`.
+By default the backend is secured and only signed requests are allowed, but for the purpose of this tutorial we're going to add a new permission to allow all requests to just one specific resource - `/v1/recipes`.

 Go to [console.paraio.org](http://console.paraio.org) and enter the credentials that you saved in the beginning.
 Also